- Local groups

 Many certified editors have found that it pays to mention their credentials when communicating with prospective employers and clients.

-And many organizations, especially in publishing and government, are recognizing the value of EAC's certification program.
+And many organizations, especially in publishing and government, are recognizing the value of Editors Canada's certification program.

 I employ editors.
 Should I consider paying for their certifications?

-In a 2002 EAC-sponsored national poll of 100 companies that employed editors, 65 percent said they would reimburse all or part of their employees' costs related to programs such as certification.
+In a 2002 Editors Canada-sponsored national poll of 100 companies that employed editors, 65 percent said they would reimburse all or part of their employees' costs related to programs such as certification.

 Sixty-one percent wanted to know when certification would be available.